ICT4LT_LogoFrequently Asked Questions

 Q: How do I cite information that I have found at this site, e.g. for example in a bibliography?

 A: Hard-and-fast conventions regarding the bibliographical referencing of Web pages are only slowly emerging.
+Look at the bottom of the page of each module for information on referencing.
 This is what we recommend:

 1. If you refer to the English-language version of the ICT4LT website in general you should reference it thus:

 Davies G. (ed.)
 Information and Communications Technology for Language Teachers (ICT4LT), Slough, Thames Valley University [Online].
-Available from: http://www.ict4lt.org [Accessed DD Month YYYY].
+Available at: http://www.ict4lt.org [Accessed DD Month YYYY].

 2. If you refer to a particular module at the ICT4LT website, e.g. 1.5, you should reference it thus: